-- [x] A SD card and a card reader or a U-disk is required, make sure there’s nothing important on your card as ALL the data will be wiped out after the following operations.
+- [x] An SD Card and a Card Reader or a Thumdrive (U-Disk) is required, make sure there is nothing important on your card as ALL the data will be erased after the following operations.

-There are two ways to write LibreELEC image to SD/USB storage:
+There are two ways to write a LibreELEC image to SD/USB storage:

 - Run Win32DiskImager.

-- Select the image file and verify the destination drive letter is correct, then click
+- Select the .img file and verify that the destination drive letter is correct, then click

-After you’ve inserted the TF card to your PC, use
+After you’ve inserted the SD-Card to your PC, use

 You can also use